Elderberry Tincture Recipe: A Cold and Flu Wellness Elixir

 This simple elderberry tincture recipe only requires about five minutes of prep work.
 However, it does take four to six weeks to infuse the herbs in alcohol.
 Therefore, you need to plan accordingly.
 You’ll want to make this herbal wellness elixir right away for cold and flu season this winter.
 Next year, mark your calendar ahead of time.
 You should plan to make this elderberry wellness elixir in late summer, so it’s ready for the fall and winter cold and flu season.

-Once all the herbs have been added to the mason jar, pour in the whiskey or bourbon.
+2. Once all the herbs have been added to the mason jar, pour in the whiskey or bourbon.
 Use just enough of the alcohol to cover the herbs, then add an extra 1-2 inches of bourbon on top.
 You don’t want the herbs to be exposed to the air.
-The jar should be about ¾ full once filled.
+The jar should be about ¾ full once filled with the herbs and liquid.

-After 4 to 6 weeks, pour the herbs through several layers of cheesecloth or a fine mesh strainer to strain out the herbs.
+7. After 4 to 6 weeks, pour the herbs through several layers of cheesecloth or a fine mesh strainer to strain out the herbs.
+It will resemble a dark juice.
 You can use the back of a spoon to press the herbs to get all of the alcohol and honey out of them.
 I poured my elderberry tincture into a smaller sized mason jar.
 However, for best results and store, I recommend you use a funnel to fill several amber glass bottles with droppers instead, if they are available.

 You can take this elderberry tincture the same way you would any medicine, by the teaspoon.
 It can be taken as a preventative at a low dose, or to relieve symptoms and boost immunity at a higher dose at the onset of a cold or flu.